 I try to move slow with iodine in order to give my body time to keep up with the toxicity I might be knocking loose.
 I also get a lot of salt on my food.
-But a handful of times, I felt symptoms of bromine and was able to use salt-loading to catch up.
-Then instead of depending on salt-loading, I would increase my intake of salt on food.
+There have been times salt loading helps me clear bromine symptoms.
+But, I am likely keeping most of my bromine symptoms away by consuming enough salt with food and going slow with iodine.

 There are several people in the iodine community advocating for daily salt loading.
 Some doctors have their patients doing several per day.
-Although this process is relatively safe, not all of us have the best kidney function.
-It’s obvious we’re all very different due to varying toxicities and gene configurations.
+Although this process is relatively safe, we’re all very different.
 So it might not be the best idea to dive into this method full force and assume there are no drawbacks.
-This is why I save salt loading for bromine detox symptoms, and then increase my salt intake via food to keep up instead of continuing salt loads.
+This is why I save salt loading for bromine detox symptoms, and get as much salt as I can on my food.

 Sustained overconsumption of sodium, particularly as salt, has been related to development of hypertension in sensitive individuals.
 1 When we add salt to our food, most of it will be absorbed in our gut, which can limit how much it want’s to absorb and pass the rest.
 But when we drink salt water, most of it will be absorbed into our blood stream just about instantly where it is essentially forced though our organs.

 There is some information about electrolytes damaging liver and kidney cells in order to increase hydration.
-2 This is just one more reason I assume my body would prefer to absorb salt slower with food vs large doses with water all the time.
+2 What’s happening here is actually beneficial to some degree because it’s increasing our ability to hydrate.
+But this is not something we want to do all the time.

 Common bromide toxicity symptoms